-H. Procedures for Detecting and Addressing Chemical Abuse Problems of Students While on School Premises.
+I. Procedures for Detecting and Addressing Chemical Abuse Problems of Students While on School Premises.

-- 1. Establishment of a chemical abuse preassessment team pursuant to Minn.
-Stat. § 121A.26; - 2.
-Establishment of a school and community advisory team to address chemical abuse problems in the district pursuant to Minn.
-Stat. § 121A.27; and

-- 3. Establishment of teacher reporting procedures to the chemical abuse preassessment team pursuant to Minn.
-Stat. § 121A.29. - I. Procedures for Immediate and Appropriate Interventions Tied to Violations of the Code of Student Conduct. - J. Any Procedures Determined Appropriate for Encouraging Early Involvement of Parents or Guardians in Attempts to Improve a Student's Behavior. - K. Any Procedures Determined Appropriate for Encouraging Early Detection of Behavioral Problems.
+- 1. Establishment of a chemical abuse preassessment team pursuant to Minnesota Statutes, section 121A.26; - 2.
+Establishment of teacher reporting procedures to the chemical abuse preassessment team pursuant to Minnesota Statutes section 121A.29. - J. Procedures for Immediate and Appropriate Interventions Tied to Violations of the Code of Student Conduct. - K. Any Procedures Determined Appropriate for Encouraging Early Involvement of Parents or Guardians in Attempts to Improve a Student's Behavior. - L. Any Procedures Determined Appropriate for Encouraging Early Detection of Behavioral Problems. - M. Any Procedures Determined Appropriate for Referring a Student in Need of Special Education Services to Those Services; and - N. Any Procedures Determined Appropriate for Ensuring Victims of Bullying who Respond with Behavior not Allowed under the School's Behavior Policies have Access to a Remedial Response, Consistent with Minnesota Statutes, section 121A.031.

-IX.
+XII.
 DISMISSAL

-A. "Dismissal" means the denial of the current educational program to any student, including exclusion, expulsion and suspension.
+A. "Dismissal" means the denial of the current educational program to any student, including exclusion, expulsion, and suspension.
 Dismissal does not include removal from class.